-As an active investment manager, we have concluded that successfully creating enduring, responsible wealth over the long term for our clients is much more responsible than doing so over the short term.
+As an active investment manager, we have concluded that successfully creating wealth responsibly requires a long-term approach to investment.
 We believe there are four mutually reinforcing strands of being a responsible investment manager: ESG-integrated investments; active ownership and management; advocating in beneficiaries' interest; and behaving as a responsible business.
-Together, these aim to generate enduring, responsible wealth creation for the end beneficiary investors, encompassing investment returns and their social and environmental impact.
+Together, these aim to generate responsible wealth creation for the end beneficiary investors, encompassing investment returns and their social and environmental impact.

 - As responsible investors, we embrace high-active-share investing.
-We take a holistic approach that integrates material environmental, social and governance ('ESG') considerations and engagement insights alongside traditional fundamental performance factors into all of our investment products, something that offers our fund managers an additional vantage point with which to assess an asset's potential to deliver enduring, responsible wealth.
-We firmly believe that our ability to mitigate ESG risks and capture the investment opportunities arising from these considerations is essential to achieving consistent investment outperformance for our clients. - Acting as responsible owners of the assets we manage on behalf of our clients, we actively engage through dialogue with companies including on ESG issues.
-We believe this is essential to build a global financial system that delivers enduring, responsible wealth creation: improved risk adjusted long-term returns for investors including through better, more enduring, responsible outcomes for society and the environment.

-Consistent with our aim to generate enduring, responsible wealth for the end beneficiary investor, our engagement is outcomes-driven.
+We take a holistic approach that integrates material environmental, social and governance ("ESG") considerations alongside traditional fundamental performance factors into all of our investment products.
+For our active fundamental and private markets strategies, we are also able to integrate engagement insights into our investment process, something that offers our fund managers an additional vantage point with which to assess an asset's potential to deliver enduring wealth responsibly for investors.
+We firmly believe that our ability to mitigate ESG risks and capture the investment opportunities arising from these considerations is essential to our aim of achieving consistent investment outperformance for our clients. - Acting as responsible owners of the assets we manage on behalf of our clients; we actively engage through dialogue with companies including on sustainability issues where they are relevant and material.
+We believe this is essential to build a global financial system that can deliver enduring, responsible wealth creation: improved risk adjusted longterm returns for investors including through better, more sustainable outcomes for society and the environment.
+Consistent with our aim to generate enduring, responsible wealth for the end beneficiary investor, our engagement is outcomes driven.
+We may modify or tailor our approach to engagement with companies on certain topics in line with local law and regulation in the relevant jurisdiction